DNin01/help-for-github-users/questions/signing-key-faqs.md

 That's why we need to set up our own way of verifying that it's us for commits we make outside GitHub but can let GitHub do that for us when we're making those changes on GitHub.
 On the GitHub website, you cannot sign in as anyone else and impersonate them, and no one else can impersonate you either, when it comes to commit authors.

-To summarize, you need at least one form of proper verification to prove that a commit came from who the committer says it did, whether it's signing into GitHub and committing from somewhere you're signed in or using a signing key, and both of these only you can do.
+To summarize, you need at least one form of proper authentication to prove that a commit came from who the committer says it did, whether it's signing into GitHub and committing from somewhere you're signed in or using a signing key, and both of these only you can do.

 ### What does "partially verified" mean?